Famous blue logos: Companies with blue logos

 Hyundai Logo

-In the automotive sector, the choice of brand color is often a strategic decision to focus on aesthetics and convey certain values and messages to potential customers.
+In the automotive sector, brand color is often a strategic decision to focus on aesthetics and convey certain values and messages to potential customers.
 Hyundai is a prime example of this thoughtful approach to design.
 The company’s attention-grabbing and meaningful logo uses an elegant combination of blue and silver colors.

 IBM